Pardon the dust!

 No - this is a great game for Christians

-This is an extremely tame game, even though its about cowboys and robots shooting at each other.
+This is an extremely tame game, even though it's about cowboys and robots shooting at each other.

 Screenshots